rexxars/sse-channel/README.md

 - `retryTimeout` - How many milliseconds clients should wait before attempting to reconnect, if disconnected.
 Default: `undefined` - browser default.
 - `pingInterval` - How often the server should send a "ping" to clients in order to keep the connection alive (milliseconds).
 Default: `20000` (20s)
 - `jsonEncode` - Whether the client should auto-encode messages as JSON before sending.
 Default: `false`.
-- `cors` - An object of options related to Cross-Origin Resource Sharing.
-Uses the [access-control](https://www.npmjs.org/package/access-control) module - see that for options.
-Note: The `Last-Event-ID`-header needs to be allowed.
-By default, no origins are allowed.

 # Methods